 Surprise being no part of the Prince's plan, no regret was expressed at the alarm which the videttes had carried to the king's army; but it was thought necessary to form the lines as quickly as possible.
-When this was effected, Charles addressed his men in these words, "Follow me, gentlemen, and by the blessing of God, I will this day make you a free and happy people!"
-The Dake of Perth then sent Mr. Anderson to inform Lord George Murray that he was rendy to march.
-Anderson met an aid-de-camp, sent by Lord George to inform the Dake that the left wing was moving.
-Some time of course elapsing before the right wing was avare of this motion, it was a little behind the left; and the charge was thus made in an oblique manuer.
-It wi when t fields, I ral Co and the left; b imperv excitin lander going was to had pe a galla surdly this occlates th his gut Perth and re haste.
+When this was effected, Charles addressed his men in these words, "Follow me, geutlemen, and by the blessing of God, I will this day make you a free and happy people!"
+The Duke of Porth then sent Mr. Anderson to inform Lord George Murray that he was ready to march.
+Anderson met an aid-de-camp, sent by Lord George to inform the Duke that the left wing was moving.
+Some time of course clapsing before the right wing was aware of this motion, it was a little behind the left; and the charge was thus made in an oblique manuer.